Netflix/mantis/docs/docs/internals/mre.md

-The Mantis Publish library (known internally to Netflix as Mantis Realtime Events, or MRE) allows your application to stream events into Mantis.
+The Mantis Publish library allows your application to stream events into Mantis on-demand.
-The library supports JVM and Node.js applications.
+Currently on the JVM based library is available in Open Source Mantis.

-Mantis Publish takes care of filtering the events you send into Mantis, and it will only transmit them over the network if a Mantis client that is interested in such events is currently subscribed.
+Mantis Publish takes care of filtering the events you send into Mantis, and it will only transmit them over the network if a downstream consumer that is interested in such events is currently subscribed.

 Mantis Publish contains a subscription registry where each client subscription is represented by its corresponding [Mantis Query Language] (MQL) query.
 Mantis Publish evaluates all MQL queries from its